-After 48 years in the same building, VSE Corp. moved about a year and a half ago into a completely modern data center and recycled the old IT equipment into a warm disaster recovery site.
+After 48 years in the same building, VSE Corp. moved into a completely modern data center and recycled the old IT equipment into a warm disaster recovery site.

 The Alexandria, Va.-based technical services company transitioned from a mix of physical and virtual servers to nearly 100% virtualization and became LEED Gold certified.
-Through thorough vetting and competing vendors, VSE kept data center costs and performance on track.
+Through thorough vetting of vendors, VSE kept data center costs and performance on track.

-Here, David Chivers, vice president and chief information officer at VSE, discusses why in the age of cloud computing they built their own data center, the technologies that allowed them to gain efficiencies and the IT platform trends they chose to ignore.
+Here, David Chivers, vice president and chief information officer at VSE, discusses why in the age of cloud computing VSE built its own data center, the technologies that allowed them to gain efficiencies and the IT platform trends they chose to ignore.

 We also upgraded to an EMC VNX 7500, bringing our existing VNX 5500 to the DR site.
 And we use a Cisco backbone and VMware vSphere 5.1 for virtualization.